Native Plant Sales

-WHERE: Westvale – please see our Newsletter for address.
+WHERE: Westvale (Syracuse), NY – please see our Newsletter or Contact Us for address.

 This spring we’re having a browse-about sale as well our tree and shrub pre-order.

-We pre-order trees and shrubs from White Oak Nursery.
-Check the Native Plant Shopping Guide to find which plants White Oak Nursery offers.
+We will pre-order trees and shrubs from White Oak Nursery through 05/03/2026.
+Check this list to find which plants White Oak Nursery offers (native only please!).
 Please see newsletter for further details.

 Please note: payments accepted for the plant sale are limited to cash or check.